Freedom of Information Law (FOIL)

 What happens to requests when received?

 Requests are date stamped and recorded for our records and the department or office responsible for the records sought is notified of a request for those records.
 The department or office will then identify and locate the records requested.
-These are reviewed according to the request and compliance with the Freedom of Information Law.
+These are reviewed according to the request and in compliance with the Freedom of Information Law.
 The materials are duplicated and sections that are determined to be non-releasable are blacked out.
 Dated or lengthy records may take some time to assemble.

 How soon can I expect an answer?